 TASKS: 1.
 Read the information provided in “Best practices for Survey and Public Opinion Research” and in “Constructing the Survey”

-2. Read the
+2. Read the information provided in the Web Center for Social Research Methods.

 3. Meet with either your supervisor or a designated qualified SCA or Senior SCA to discuss the items listed in the evaluation criteria.